ostracod/ostracode/languageDocumentation/builtIn.md

 ])>
 ```

 The `deleteMember` method deletes the member located at `subscript`.
-Lists and dictionaries implement `SubscriptDeleteT`.
+Buffers, lists, and dictionaries implement `SubscriptDeleteT`.

 ### Iterator Interface: